ama-team/voxengine-sdk/README.md

 - Method is a string (surprise!) and can be set using `sdk.http.Method` enum

-Every method returns a promise that resolves with either full response, `sdk.http.NetworkException`, `sdk.http.HttpException` or of their children.
-Whether an error will be thrown and how many retries will be made is defined in client settings passed as the second constructor
+Every method returns a promise that either resolves with response or rejects with `sdk.http.NetworkException`, `sdk.http.HttpException`, one of their children or `sdk.http.InvalidConfigurationException`.
+Whether an error will be thrown and how many retries will be made is defined in client settings passed as the second constructor argument:
-argument:

 ```js
 var settings = {